Changyuan-Wang/Auxodrome/README.md

 1. We use a [YAML file generator](https://github.com/Changyuan-Wang/Auxodrome/blob/main/YAMLfileGenerator.ipynb) to create YAML files for analyzing experimental videos.
 This generator identifies the center of each well, and creates a testing yaml file for each well separately.
 Use the trained model for each larval stage (eggs & L1, L2, L3 & pupae) and adults to run tests on that stage separately.

 2. There are two types of testing yaml files, test_config-VideoDataset.yml and test_config-ProbField.yml.
-The example yaml files for one example well in the “example” folder.
+The example yaml files for one example well in the [example folder](https://github.com/Changyuan-Wang/Auxodrome/tree/main/Example).

     - The VideoDataset yaml file is to use the trained 3D-Unet model to run predictions on the testing frames you specified, and it will generate batches of raw frames and predicted frames for your specified well.
 The raw frames are just original avi videos of that well, and the predicted frames are a probability field representing the probability of each pixel being the foreground.